 Click here to view Pamela's Electronic Press Kit (EPK).

-Listening to the music of Pamela York—from her CDs Blue York and The Way of Time, or in performance—is like having a conversation with her.
+Listening to the music of Pamela York is like having a conversation with her.

 It all began with her grandmother’s piano.
 The powerful sound of an aging British upright piano may have been neglected in the basement, but it changed the life of a wide-eyed 8-year-old—especially after her parents surprised her with a piano of her own at their home in Nanaimo, British Columbia.